 20. What tools are required?

-A few tools that can help you with your content efforts include editorial calendar software or templates, project management tools, analytics, mind-mapping tools and templates, pre-launch checklists for each content type, etc. (ClearVoice comes complete with strategy, project management and publisher tools… just sayin’).
+A few tools that can help you with your content efforts include editorial calendar software or templates, project management tools, analytics, mind-mapping tools and templates, tools for visual storytelling, pre-launch checklists for each content type, etc. (ClearVoice comes complete with strategy, project management and publisher tools… just sayin’).
 Tools to consider for distribution and promotion include social media dashboards, email marketing programs, employee advocacy and social selling solutions and influencer marketing platforms.
-CMI offers more guidance on how to define your content workflow.

 21. Is my content calendar transparent and does everybody know their role in it?